 Reporting allegations of rape, domestic violence, dating violence, sexual assault, sexual harassment, and stalking enables the University to promptly provide support to the impacted student(s), and to take appropriate action to prevent a recurrence of such sexual misconduct and protect the campus community.
 Confidentiality will be respected to the greatest degree possible.
-Retaliation against the student making the report, whether by students or University employees, will not be tolerated.
-Any student who believes she or he may be the victim of sexual misconduct is encouraged to report to one or more of the following resources:
+Any student who believes they may be the victim of sexual misconduct is encouraged to report to one or more of the following resources: